UWPCE-PythonCert/PythonCertDevel/_sources/exercises/html_renderer.rst.txt

     This is my recipe for making curry purely with chocolate
   </p>

-However, if you try this as a keywork argument in Python:
+However, if you try this as a keyword argument in Python:

 .. code-block:: ipython